jonthorell/RetroLoversUnited/README.md

 NOTE: timeline in Agileproject.
 Made an initial mistake there so had start over from scratch.
-The dates are therefor not necessarily completely accurate
+The dates are therefor not necessarily completely accurate.
+Also, I probably should have set the different iterations without due-dates.

 # Bugs